FPalizban/UPD_analysis/README.md

 # UPD_analysis
-Here, we tried to deeply investigate the UPD particularly maternal one’s status in trio WES data.
+Here, I tried to deeply investigate the UPD particularly maternal one’s status in trio WES data.
 Prior to further analysis, it is important to carry out the paternity test on the related data.
 In this regard vcftools –relatedness2 which uses KING algorithms was applied on the merged trio VCF file.